 I did the DUTCH test in January and worked with a holistic health practitioner to remedy my personal situation.
 A combination of food based supplements, mostly made of offal and diet are what eventually helped me.
 I do think that working with a health care professional in this area can be very useful.
 If not it’s like flying blind.
 You can make changes, take supplements and never really know what you are working to remedy.

-I highly reccomend a female health practicioner or a very sensitive and intuitive male practociner in this area.
+I highly recommend a female health practitioner or a very sensitive and intuitive male practitioner in this area.
 Just sayin’ most men don’t get it.

 For folks with hypothyroidism, there is a lot of talk on how a low carb diet can be bad.
-From my understanding it’s not a low carb diet that’s bad, it’s a low CALORIE diet.
+From my understanding it’s not a low carb diet that’s bad, it’s a low-CALORIE diet.
 Yup, my hashi’s you need to keep your nutrient intake high to make sure you’ve got plenty of fuel and you keep your metabolism going.
 Energy is a precious resource.
-So if you have hashimoto’s don’t get crazy cutting calories it will do harm.
+So if you have Hashimoto’s don’t get crazy cutting calories it will do harm.
 Whether you go high carb or high fat… or just eat however makes you feel your best, just make sure you’re eating enough.
-I know it can be frustrating and weightloss can seen daunting, but focus on anti-inflammatory foods.
-If you haven’t considered the Autoimmune Protocol, I reccomend you take a look.
+I know it can be frustrating and weight loss can seen daunting, but focus on anti-inflammatory foods.
+If you haven’t considered the Autoimmune Protocol, I recommend you take a look.